sadiagit/FlashCardApp/README.md

 # FlashCardApp

-As computer professionals, we need to read a lot but we can't remember all.
+As computer professionals, we need to read a lot but we can't remember them all.
 This app can be used to create flash cards while reading a topic.
+It's a basic app where each flash card will contain a question and answer (no card flipping is required).

 # Installation